Pancha anupam (uniqueness) temple of Pancha nadi kshethra

 Unique uthsava murthis

 Dasa Sri Anjaneya Swami with Ramayanam, Pudu Aharaharam, Thiruviyaru It is unique of this temple that both the moolavar and the uthsava murthis are in the same posture.
 Normally this arrangement of moolavar and uthsava vighrahas in the same posture does not exist in any temple.
-The uthsava Sri Rama is seen sitting in the veerasana and giving out vyakyana holding his hand in the ' thathwa gyana' mudra.
-His parivar are seen as in the posture as described above.
+The uthsava Sri Rama is seen sitting in the veerasana and giving out vyakyana holding his hand in the 'thathwa gyana' mudra.
+His parivar is seen in the posture as described above.

 Trinities of carnatic music

-The three tycoons of carnatic music known as Sangeetha Trimurthi are Saint Tyagaraja, Sri Muthuswamy Dhikshathar and Sri Shyama Shastrigal.
-Legend has it that Saint Tyagaraja the follower of Narada tradition was gifted with the "swararnavam" palm leafs by Saint Narada.
-Sri Muthuswamy Dhikshathar is follower of Hanumath tradition.
+The three tycoons of Carnatic music known as Sangeetha Trimurthi are Saint Tyagaraja, Sri Muthuswamy Dhikshathar and Sri Shyama Shastrigal.
+Legend has it that Saint Tyagaraja the follower of the Narada tradition was gifted with the "swararnavam" palm leaves by Saint Narada.
+Sri Muthuswamy Dhikshathar is a follower of the Hanumath tradition.
 Sri Muthuswamy Dhikshathar visited Thruviyar invited by Sri Tyagaraja.
-On a Sri Rama navami day Sri Dhikshathar came along with Sri Tyagaraja and had dharshan of Sri Pattabi Raman of this temple and sung a composition "Mamava sri pattabi Rama…" in raga manirungu.
+On a Sri Rama Navami day Sri Dhikshathar came along with Sri Tyagaraja and had darshan of Sri Pattabhi Raman of this temple and sang a composition "Mamava sri pattabhi Rama…" in raga manirungu.
 This temple has the uniqueness of having been worshiped by both these tycoons.

 Pancha anupam (uniqueness) of this temple